Businesses with an annual turnover less than $10 million (from 1 July 2016) can claim the $20,000 instant asset write-off.

 Learn more about the instant asset write-off including some practical examples here on the ATO website.

-If you have any questions or are still not sure if you can claim the $20,000 instant asset write-oﬀ or how to claim the $20,000 instant asset write-oﬀ, make an appointment to see your accountant – you can now book online here – or call Walshs on 07-3221 5677.
+If you have any questions or are still not sure if you can claim the $20,000 instant asset write-oﬀ or how to claim the $20,000 instant asset write-oﬀ, make an appointment to see the Walshs team – you can now book online here – or call Walshs on 07-3221 5677.